-BCG and bladder cancer BCG is a tuberculosis vaccine.
+BCG is a tuberculosis vaccine.
 It is made from live but weakened bacteria related to the ones that cause tuberculosis.
 BCG has been used for many decades as a treatment for early stage bladder cancer.
 BCG in solution is introduced into the bladder and left there for several hours.
 The patient voids the liquid after a time.
-Some of the bacteria remain in the bladder tissue and work as an immune system stimulant.
-They attract large numbers of infection-fighting cells to the bladder, where those cells also target the cancer cells.,
+Some bacteria remain in the bladder tissue and work as an immune system stimulant.
+They attract large numbers of infection-fighting cells to the bladder, where those cells also target the cancer cells.

-Monoclonal Antibodies Antibodies are proteins that target antigens.
+Antibodies are proteins that target antigens.
 They are produced in the body by immune system cells.
 Antibodies may mark an antigen for destruction, or they may prevent an antigen from attaching to a receptor on a body cell.
-Increasingly, technology is being used to generate monoclonal antibodies (MAbs)– “mono” meaning that they are a single type of antibody targeted at a particular antigen and “clonal” because they are produced from a single parent cell.
+Technology is increasingly being used to generate monoclonal antibodies (MAbs)– “mono” meaning they are a single type of antibody targeted at a particular antigen, and “clonal” because they are produced from a single parent cell.

 mABs may be linked to radioactive or chemical agents—these are then called conjugated mABs.
 The conjugated mAB helps deliver the radioactive or chemical agent to a targeted cancer cell so that it can be destroyed.

-Cytokines Cytokines are proteins secreted by immune system cells that play an important role in signaling to other immune system cells.
+Cytokines are proteins secreted by immune system cells, which play an important role in signaling to other immune system cells.
 For treatment of certain cancers, various cytokines are made in the lab.
 They are given to patients via injection into the skin or muscle, or into a vein.
 There are three types of cytokine therapies for cancer treatment:

 - Interleukin boosts immune cell growth and division.

-- Interferon can help immune system cells neutralize cancer cells and may suppress cancer cell growth.
+- Interferon can help immune system cells neutralize cancer cells and could suppress cancer cell growth.